Joint Notice of

 - Members of our medical staff, employees, volunteers, trainees, students and other healthcare personnel who provide services at Tuality or affiliated patient care settings listed below.

-- All of Tuality Healthcare’s entities, departments and units (Tuality Community Hospital, Tuality Forest Grove Hospital, Tuality Healthcare Foundation, and Tuality Medical Equipment and Supply).
+- All of Tuality Healthcare’s entities, departments and units (Tuality Community Hospital, Tuality Forest Grove Hospital, Tuality Healthcare Foundation, and Tuality Medical Equipment & Supply).

 Note: Tuality may provide services to you in an integrated way with our medical staff and the affiliated patient care settings referenced above.
 However, Tuality accepts no legal responsibility for activities solely attributable to these other providers or care settings.